kwsantiago/routstr-core/docs/api/authentication.md

 Create an API key by depositing an eCash token:

 **Note: The POST /v1/wallet/create endpoint is coming soon.
-Currently, you can use Cashu tokens directly as API keys in the Authorization header.**
+Currently, you can use Cashu tokens directly as API credentials in the Authorization header.
+The token is hashed on the server, and the hash acts as an API key with the token's balance.**

 ```bash
 POST /v1/wallet/create